-Protecting Victims of Police Brutality in Walnut Creek & Beyond
+Protecting Victims of Police Brutality in the Bay Area, CA

 When carrying out their official duties, such as when making an arrest, law enforcement officials are authorized to use force to get the person to comply.
 The force used must be reasonable and employed only to the extent necessary to complete their task.
 Additionally, it must be proportional to the resistance they receive from the person they are trying to arrest, subdue, or take into custody.
 Any amount of force used beyond what a reasonable officer would have used in the same or similar circumstances is considered excessive.
 If you were the victim of excessive force, you may be entitled to pursue a Section 1983 lawsuit and seek legal remedies for the harm you suffered.
 But you need a skilled lawyer on your side to help take action, as various laws and rules come into play that can complicate the process.

 At The Law Offices of Johnson & Johnson, our Walnut Creek excessive force attorneys do not stand for injustices and civil rights violations committed by government officials who swore to protect the people of this country.
 Thus, we are relentless in our pursuit to hold wrongdoers accountable and seek justice for victims.
 When you choose us for legal representation, you will have a loyal advocate on your side, ready and willing to speak up for you.
 We will work toward recovering compensation on your behalf and other remedies that remind law enforcement officials and agencies that unlawful conduct will not be tolerated.